ShunSakurai/password_generator/README.md

 ### Maybe later
 - Add an ability to edit characters used
 - Add keyboard shortcuts (e.g. 1 to 10)
+- (iOS) Add UI elements to set the length and the number of the passwords

 Please [let me know](https://app.asana.com/-/share?s=132674863519248-e1JyDAuWLW0WnFErIjTrbz57EAmE077JUvQ45Y5pF43-29199191293549) if you need any of the features as soon as possible.